Saturday, April 20, 2024

 When you have many EBS instances in a multi-nodes environment, it will be very useful to let the Linux prompt display current user ID, server name and the path location.
 A custom .profile saved under $HOME works for me very well.
 Its colors tell if you are in a Admin node or not, and if you are in a production environment or not (assume the last character of production server's name is "p").

 For a Linux account, environment variable $HOME is defined by file /etc/passwd.
-But, if the account was created by AD (Active Directory), $HOME is defined in AD by "Home Directory".
+But, if the account was created by AD (Active Directory), the default value of $HOME is defined in "Home Directory" section of AD and the defined value of $HOME could be exported in file ~applMgr/.profile.

 $ echo $SHELL